rhomobile/rhomobile-docs/eb/en/edge/api/Notification.md

 ### showPopup(<span class="text-info">HASH</span> propertyMap)
 Bring the application up front and show a message in a popup window.
 The message can be passed as a string or a hash.
 The popup window closes after you click on one of the buttons in the `button` array.
+Icon is not supported on iOS devices.

 ####Parameters
 <ul><li>propertyMap : <span class='text-info'>HASH</span><p>The properties associated with the popup. </p></li><ul><li>message : <span class='text-info'>String</span><span class='label '> Default: </span><p>Text displayed in the popup window. </p></li><li>title : <span class='text-info'>String</span><span class='label '> Default: </span><p>Title of the popup window. </p></li><li>icon : <span class='text-info'>String</span><span class='label '> Default: </span><p>Icon to be displayed in the popup window. path to an image, or :alert for ! icon, :question for ? icon, :info for information icon.
 On Windows Mobile/CE only predefined icons are supported.
 Platforms: